 Although Illinois marijuana DUI laws have been updated to legalize recreational use, the laws on driving under the influence of marijuana remain strict.
 If you are facing marijuana-related DUI charges, you risk facing severe penalties.
 These penalties could include jail time, huge fines, community service, and losing your driver’s license.

 Our law firm comprises former prosecutors that now work as aggressive defense attorneys.
-Our managing attorney, Gordon H. Hirsch, has won multiple awards for his criminal defense methods, including Enterprise.com Best Criminal Defense Attorneys in Chicago, 2022.
-One of our other attorneys, James Brzezinski, is highly specialized in DUI cases and can offer you the highest standard of legal representation.
+Our managing attorney, Gordon H. Hirsch, has won multiple awards for criminal defense methods, including Enterprise.com Best Criminal Defense Attorneys in Chicago, 2022.
+One of our other attorneys, James Brzezinski, specializes in DUI cases and can offer you the highest standard of legal representation.